-All grievances concerning any aspect of the services or accommodations provided to a student with a disability, or related to any issue related to Section 504 or the ADA, should be taken to the ADA Coordinator within ten (10) working days.
-If the student feels he/she needs to take the matter further, LMU's grievance committee will review the matter.
-The LMU grievance committee consists of: Dean of Student Services & Campus Life (Chair), the ADA Coordinator, the Director of Student Success and Retention, the Director of Student Support Services and the academic dean or chair of the department in which the effected student is enrolled.
+All grievances concerning any aspect of the services or accommodations provided to a student with a disability, or related to any issue related to Section 504 or the ADA, should be taken to the ADA Coordinator within ten (10) working days of grievance.
+The LMU grievance committee will review the matter.
+The LMU grievance committee consists of: Dean of Students(Chair), the Director of Academic Excellence, the Associate Dean of Students, a faculty member appointed by the chair of the committee and the academic dean or chair of the department in which the effected student is enrolled.
 The decision of LMU's grievance committee is final.
-(1/06)